Fixing America In 500 Words Or

 Jesus openly flaunts various religious rules and traditions of the outwardly pious.
 He speaks "with authority" to crowds of up 15,000 people, without means of voice amplification, amphitheater or entertainment other

 than himself, holding their attention for days at a time.
 He is highly in tune with creation, using nature many times to illustrate his teaching while seemingly preferring the seashore, mountains and hills to

 a) Whatever you want people to do to you, do also to them.
 This is the proper and correct foundation for human and civil rights and, there is no greater proper ethical or human motivational idea in all of human

 history.
 To just teach us to do no harm, as some inferior so-called "golden rules" do, isn't nearly as socially and politically effective as teaching us to pro-actively reach out and treat others

-like we would want them to treat us, even if they aren't first friendly towards us.
+like we would want them to treat us, even if they aren't first friendly or kind towards us.

 b) You will know the truth and the truth will make you free.
 This provides both the proper goal of education, to know what is true and the proper reason for being educated, so we can be free.
 Education not based

 on the proper goal, to know what is true and/or, the proper reason for knowing what is true, so we can be free, is not worthy of the term 'education'.
 Unfortunately, this includes most of what passes for 'education'